bitgreen/bitgreen-node/cache-engine/README.md

 }
 ```

-## Get Single transactions by txhash
+## Query Single Transaction by Txhash

 You can query a single transaction searching by txthash, for example: